Loni Love

-Loni Love (born July 12, 1971) is an American comedian, television host, actress, author, and former electrical engineer.
+Loni Love (born July 14, 1971) is an American comedian, television host, actress, author, and former electrical engineer.
 While working as an electrical engineer in the early 2000s, she switched to music engineering, until later launching a career in stand-up comedy.
 She was the runner-up on Star Search 2003 and was named among the "Top 10 Comics to Watch" in both Variety and Comedy Central in 2009.
-She was one of the co-hosts of the syndicated daytime talk show The Real, which ran from July 15, 2013, and ended on June 3, 2022.
+She was one of the co-hosts of the syndicated daytime talk show The Real, for which she also won a Daytime Emmy Award for Outstanding Entertainment Talk Show Host in 2018.
+The show ran from July 15, 2013, and ended on June 3, 2022.

 Life and career

 Love was born in Detroit, Michigan, and grew up in the Brewster-Douglass Housing Projects.
 Prior to her career as a comedian, she was an electrical engineer, an experience she talks about in many of her acts.
 After graduating from Cass Technical High School in 1989, she worked for a time on the General Motors assembly line putting doors on 1993 Oldsmobile Cutlasses, work which ignited her interest in electrical engineering.
 Love then received her bachelor's degree in electrical engineering from Prairie View A&M University in Texas.
 While at Prairie View, she minored in music and was also a member of the Eta Beta chapter of Delta Sigma Theta.
 It was there that she discovered stand-up comedy after winning a $50 competition and then performed frequently during her college life.

 After finding work as an engineer at Xerox in California, she continued to do stand-up after work in clubs and became a regular at the Laugh Factory.
 After eight years of working at Xerox, Love resigned to pursue comedy during a layoff to prevent someone else from losing their job.
 Love did a series on VH1 called I Love the 2000s in which she gives her view on pop culture highlights.
 She was also a panelist in the late-night talk show Chelsea Lately.
 Love also appeared in an episode of Supermarket Sweep on July 24, 2000.